-I’m often curled up with a cup of tea, thinking: Where do I even start with John Grisham?
+I’m often curled up with a cup of tea, thinking: Where do I even start with John Grisham’s legal thrillers, courtroom dramas, or even his standalone novels?
 If you’ve ever wondered the same, you’re in luck, because I’ve put together a thoughtful, enjoyable publication-chronological list here.
 It’s how the stories unfolded over time, and for me, that’s the most satisfying way to journey along.

-Here’s how I’d chronologically walk through Grisham’s rich body of work, blending his early legal thrillers with later standalone novels, series, and more:
+chronologically walk through Grisham’s rich body of work — from his early legal fiction classics to later *crime thrillers, contemporary dramas, and series spin-offs and more:

 - Jake Brigance series